ga-dc/wdi5/w07/d01_warmup/readme.md

 - things you liked
 - things you would do differently
 - one thing you would like to accomplish in the next 6 weeks

+## A Familiar Morning Excersize

+Try the challenge for the full stack engineer here: https://www.rainforestqa.com/jobs/